 To get the full PDF, you click on the Broker link under my name in the search and then “Detailed Report” on the next page.

 I was really quite impressed on the amount of information that they provide.
 For my report it listed the following:

 - Previous firms that I was licensed with (I worked for LPL Financial and A.G.
 Edwards & Sons before starting my own financial planning firm)

 - Any disciplinary actions that had been filed against me (once again – none)

 - States that I’m licensed to transact business in

-- Industry exams that I’ve passed (Series 7 and 66)
+- Industry exams that I’ve passed and when I passed them (Series 7 and 66)

-- All my previous employment history (I forgot I worked at Gadzooks!)
+- All my previous employment history for the previous 10 years

-- Outside Affiliations- this will show if the advisor is involved with any outside business activities.
+- Outside Affiliations/Other Business Interests – this will show if the advisor is involved with any outside business activities.
 (As you can see on mine, I had listed my revenue from my Google Adsense)